-- Servicer must achieve QRPC with the Borrower in accordance with Section "8.3.2 Contacting Borrowers," - Servicer must confirm that the Borrower: - o has resolved the hardship, - is able to continue making the full monthly contractual payment including the amount required to repay any escrow shortage amount over a term of up to 60 months, and - is unable to reinstate the mortgage loan or afford a repayment plan to cure the delinquency.
+- Servicer must achieve QRPC with the Borrower in accordance with Section "8.3.2 Contacting Borrowers," - Servicer must confirm that the Borrower: - has resolved the hardship, - is able to continue making the full monthly contractual payment including the amount required to repay any escrow shortage amount over a term of up to 60 months, and - is unable to reinstate the mortgage loan or afford a repayment plan to cure the delinquency. - The mortgage loan must meet the following: - For non-disaster related payment deferrals: - The mortgage loan must have been originated at least 12 months prior to the evaluation date for a payment deferral. - The mortgage loan may receive more than one payment deferral; however, no more than 12 months of cumulative past-due P&I payments as a result of a payment deferral may be deferred over the life of the mortgage loan. - NOTE: This cumulative cap does not include past-due P&I payments deferred as the result of a COVID-19 payment deferral. - The mortgage loan must not have received a prior payment deferral with an effective date within 12 months of the evaluation date. - For disaster related payment deferrals, the mortgage loan must not have previously received a disaster payment deferral as a result of the same disaster event.
+Note: The mortgage loan may have previously received a non-disaster payment deferral.

-- The mortgage loan must have been originated at least 12 months prior to the evaluation date for a payment deferral. - The mortgage loan may receive more than one payment deferral; however, no more than 12 months of cumulative past-due P&I payments as a result of a payment deferral may be deferred over the life of the mortgage loan. - NOTE: This cumulative cap does not include past-due P&I payments deferred as the result of a COVID-19 payment deferral. - The mortgage loan must not have received a prior payment deferral with an effective date within 12 months of the evaluation date. - The mortgage loan must not be within 36 months of its maturity or projected payoff date. - NOTE: If the Borrower is otherwise eligible for a payment deferral and the Servicer determines that a payment deferral is the appropriate solution based on the borrower's circumstances, then the Servicer must submit a request for an exception in accordance to Section "9.1.7 Submission for Exceptions." - The mortgage loan must not be subject to: - a recourse or indemnification arrangement under which the MPF Bank purchased the mortgage loan or that was imposed by the MPF Bank after the mortgage loan was purchased, - o an approved liquidation workout option, - o an active and performing repayment plan, - \circ $\;$ a current offer for another retention workout option, or - an active and performing mortgage loan modification Trial Period Plan. - The Borrower must not have failed a non-disaster related mortgage loan modification Trial Period Plan within 12 months of being evaluated for eligibility for a payment deferral. - Note: Converting from a Trial Period Plan to a forbearance plan is not considered a failed Trial Period Plan. - The mortgage loan must not have been modified with a permanent Mortgage Loan Modification within the previous 12 months of being evaluated for eligibility for a payment deferral.
+- The mortgage loan must not be within 36 months of its maturity or projected payoff date. - NOTE: If the Borrower is otherwise eligible for a payment deferral and the Servicer determines that a payment deferral is the appropriate solution based on the borrower's circumstances, then the Servicer must submit a request for an exception in accordance to Section "9.1.7 Submission for Exceptions." - The mortgage loan must not be subject to: - a recourse or indemnification arrangement under which the MPF Bank purchased the mortgage loan or that was imposed by the MPF Bank after the mortgage loan was purchased, - o an approved liquidation workout option, - o an active and performing repayment plan, - $\circ$ a current offer for another retention workout option, or - o an active and performing mortgage loan modification Trial Period Plan. - The Borrower must not have failed a non-disaster related mortgage loan modification Trial Period Plan within 12 months of being evaluated for eligibility for a payment deferral. - Note: Converting from a Trial Period Plan to a forbearance plan is not considered a failed Trial Period Plan. - The mortgage loan must not have been modified with a permanent Mortgage Loan Modification within the previous 12 months of being evaluated for eligibility for a payment deferral.

-9.2.3.3 Performing an escrow analysis for a Payment Deferral
+9.2.3.3 Performing an Escrow Analysis for a Payment Deferral